 The RR-1 zone contains 157 158 single-family homes (plus one under construction) and one church.
-The minimum lot size, specified by the Zoning Ordinance, is 11,250 square feet, and most homes within the zone occupy parcels composed of more than one of the historically designated lots including the area originally known as the Cottage District.
+The minimum lot size, specified by the Zoning Ordinance, is 11,250 square feet, It is by far the largest zone, and most homes within the zone occupy parcels composed of more than one of the historically designated 50' x 150' lots including the area originally known as the Cottage District.
+The setbacks and allowable areas are greater than the RR2 and set the predominant scale of development in Town.
 This Plan does not recommend any changes to the permitted land uses, or the existing standards for minimum lot size, set-backs, and heights for the RR-1 zone.
 To address the significant number of existing homes each located on a lot with lot area substantially less than 11,250 square feet, this Plan recommends realignment of building coverage for residential zones to be based on lot area rather than zone to better protect the character of existing residential areas while creating more equitable opportunities for renovation.